-NOTES ON PARKING: If you're leaving a vehicle at a trailhead (with the exception of Timberline Lodge), you will need to display a Northwest Forest Day Pass ($5/day), and Annual Northwest Forest Pass ($40), or an America the Beautiful Pass ($80) while you're parked.
+NOTES ON PARKING: If you’re leaving a vehicle at a trailhead (with the exception of Timberline Lodge), you will need to display a Northwest Forest Day Pass ($5/day), an Annual Northwest Forest Pass ($40), or an America the Beautiful Pass ($80) while you’re parked.

 BY BUS (FROM PORTLAND/HOOD RIVER): You can find bus service to the Timberline Trail via the Mount Hood Express (sorry, they have a horrible website).
 You can catch the Mount Hood Express in Sandy, Oregon Collins Lake Resort & Government Loop if coming from Bend.
 If you want to take public transportation from Hood River, you will have to go all the way back through Portland.
 From Portland you can take the TriMet bus to the Gresham Transit Center and then transferring to the Sandy Area Metro Bus to the Sandy Transit Center in Sandy, Oregon, and then transfer to the Mount Hood Express.

 BY BUS (FROM BEND/REDMOND): From Bend, you can also reach the Timberline Trail via the Mount Hood Express (again, they have a horrible website).
 Take the bus north from Hawthorne Station in Bend to Redmond Hub in Redmond.
 From there, you can take the Central Oregon Breeze to Collins Lake Resort & Government Loop where you can catch the Mount Hood Express.